-The Taxonomy Tool provides the option to search for any genus and its respective tribal placement, as a result the respective taxonomic information is given.
-Additionally some selected taxonomic literature und links to the taxonomic databases IPNI and TROPICOS are provided.
+The Taxonomy Tool provides the option to search for any genus and its respective tribal placement.
+As a result, the respective taxonomic information, including references, is given.
 If available, additional material like images is provided.
-For many genera detailed genus descriptions are also available.
-Missing descriptions are continuously generated and added to the database.
-As a link to the Phylogenetic Placement Tool the respective tribe-wide alignment of ITS sequences (internal transcribed spacers 1 and 2 of nuclear ribosomal DNA, including the 5.8 S gene) can also be displayed and downloaded.
+Detailed generic descriptions are available for many genera and missing descriptions are continuously added.
+As a link to the Phylogenetics Tool the respective tribe-wide alignment of ITS sequences (internal transcribed spacers 1 and 2 of nuclear ribosomal DNA, including the 5.8 S gene) can also be displayed and downloaded.

 The search field accepts scientific plant names, i. e. names of genera or Brassicaceae tribes.